 - The Capital Grille: Definitely suitable for a night on the town, the Capital Grille in downtown Miami is right by the Convention Center and is close to the Port of Miami and Performing Arts Center.
 With an extensive wine menu and dry aged steaks that are hand-carved and grilled to perfection, this is where Miami business executives like to seal the deal.
 Reservations recommended.

 - News Café: This outdoor bistro is open 24 hours a day on Ocean Drive, so customers can enjoy people watching at all hours on South Beach.
-Enjoy, breakfasts, burgers, paninis, pizzas, pastas and Middle Eastern dishes with café con leche (coffee with milk—a local favorite) and plenty of atmosphere.
+Enjoy, breakfasts, burgers, paninis, pizzas, pasta and Middle Eastern dishes with café con leche (coffee with milk—a local favorite) and plenty of atmospheres.

 - Texas de Brazil: There is plenty of Spanish spoken around Miami, but did you know that many residents speak Portuguese as well?
 The Brazilian influences in South Florida make a visit to a Brazilian steakhouse a must.
 The Texas de Brazil location in the Dolphin Mall serves up choice cuts of meat on skewers, churrascaria style.